ARCP Advice for Trainees

 - Specific individuals/groups as directed by ARCP panel objectives

-I haven’t managed to fulfill the Regional Training/ Teaching/ Leadership and Management/ Clinical governance / Presentation and Publications Matrix criteria.
+I haven’t managed to fulfil the Training/ Teaching/ Leadership and Management/ Clinical governance/ QIP CiP criteria.
 Does it really matter?

 Yes, I’m afraid it does!
 You will be awarded an outcome 2 or 3.
 We are training consultants of the future and consultants will be expected to be trained and participate in these non-clinical areas.

 You do if you want to gain CCT in O&G!
-Even if you are doing well in SST, you still need to fulfill all of the matrix requirements for training in O&G. You are not exempt.
+Even if you are doing well in SST, you still need to fulfil all of the curriculum requirements for training in O&G. You are not exempt.